vmware-automation/solutions/JBoss-7/DomainController/README.txt

  -  domain_init_script - The slave service script (downloadable content)
  -  host_slave - The JBoss 7 host.xml file for the slave configuration (downloadable content)
  -  master_ip - Bind this to the domain controllers ip in the blueprint, this is set in the JBOSS_HOME/system.properties to communicate with controller.
+ -  master_cluster_user - Bind this to the domain controllers master_cluster_user property
+ -  master_cluster_password - Bind this to the domain controllers master_cluster_password property

   The host-slave.xml, jboss-as-domain-slave.sh and darwin_global.conf are located in the Content directory.
   These need to be configured to be downloadable content in the properties